 Inpatient and Residential Rehab

 Inpatient or residential rehab involves living at the treatment facility and receiving care and supervision around the clock.
-Treatment is structured with individual and group therapy, drug education, case management services like vocational rehab and health promoting activities.
+Treatment is structured with individual and group therapy, drug education, case management services like vocational rehab, and health-promoting activities.

-A typical inpatient stay lasts 28 to 90 days and is suitable for someone with severe addiction, co-occurring mental health conditions or a home environment that is not supportive of recovery.
+Services are provided by a multidisciplinary team that may include doctors, nurses, psychiatrists, psychologists, case managers, and therapists.
+A typical inpatient stay lasts 28 to 90 days and is suitable for someone with severe addiction, co-occurring mental health conditions, or a home environment that is not supportive of recovery.

 Partial Hospitalization and Intensive Outpatient Programs (IOP)